 If you want them back on the way out, you can just serialise with the default encoding, which is 'US-ASCII'.

 Any other encoding will output the respective byte sequences.

 >>> tostring(body, encoding="utf-8") '<body>\xc2\xa9\xe2\x82\xac-\xc3\xb5\xc6\xbd<p/></body>' >>> tostring(body, method="html", encoding="utf-8") '<body>\xc2\xa9\xe2\x82\xac-\xc3\xb5\xc6\xbd<p></p></body>' >>> tostring(body, encoding='unicode') u'<body>\xa9\u20ac-\xf5\u01bd<p/></body>' >>> tostring(body, method="html", encoding='unicode') u'<body>\xa9\u20ac-\xf5\u01bd<p></p></body>'

-The downside of using this parser is that it is much slower than the HTML parser of lxml.
+The downside of using this parser is that it is much slower than the C implemented HTML parser of libxml2 that lxml uses.
 So if performance matters, you might want to consider using soupparser only as a fallback for certain cases.

 One common problem of lxml's parser is that it might not get the encoding right in cases where the document contains a <meta> tag at the wrong place.
 In this case, you can exploit the fact that lxml serialises much faster than most other HTML libraries for Python.
 Just serialise the document to unicode and if that gives you an exception, re-parse it with BeautifulSoup to see if that works better.